ilyashablouski/Vanarama-copy/README.md

 $ yarn export
 ```

-Static website will be available in the `out` folder.
+Static website will be available in the "out" folder.

 ```
 $ serve -p 8080 out